Building a healthier feed: Private location trace intersection driven feed recommendations: A social recommendation algorithm

-This works simply when Abbey \& Brian operate at the same resolution $r$.
-However, there may be instances where either Abbey or Brian want to share information at a lower resolution than the other.
+This works simply when Alice \& Bob operate at the same resolution $r$.
+However, there may be instances where either Alice or Bob want to share information at a lower resolution than the other.
 This adds difficulty, as the encrypted geohashes will not be able to match if $r_A \neq r_B$.
-To address this, Abbey can share her mobility trace at their chosen resolution and below \emph{simultaneously}.
-Brian should have a choice in how his algorithm matches on different resolutions.
-If Brian wants to match on only the best possible resolution, then he can perform the cardinal private set intersection repeatedly, starting from his highest resolution down to $r=1$ or until he finds a non-zero overlap.
-Alternatively, Brian can just perform a set intersection using all his available resolutions in one go, rewarding Abbey for sharing more detailed data.
+To address this, Alice can share her mobility trace at their chosen resolution and below \emph{simultaneously}.
+Bob should have a choice in how his algorithm matches on different resolutions.
+If Bob wants to match on only the best possible resolution, then he can perform the cardinal private set intersection repeatedly, starting from his highest resolution down to $r=1$ or until he finds a non-zero overlap.
+Alternatively, Bob can just perform a set intersection using all his available resolutions in one go, rewarding Alice for sharing more detailed data.
 To make this feasible, one should limit the resolution to below $r=9$, since GPS's accuracy becomes untenable below the roughly one-meter size of a resolution 9 geohash.

 Adding to this, we can incorporate time into the match.
-So far we've taken the locations to be a bag-of-words style collection, however matching on time of day is a simple extension.
-Instead of sharing geohash strings for each location; we share tuples of location-time pairs, where time is binned into hourly segments.
+So far we've taken the locations to be a bag-of-words style collection, however matching on time of day is a simple extension by sharing tuples of location-time pairs, where time is binned into hourly segments.

 Computing these private set intersection cardinalities is fast, requiring only three transmissions as serialized protocol buffers, and can be done with existing open source software~\cite{openminedPSI2022}.
 Once these mobility overlaps are calculated, we can turn to how they can be used to populate a feed.